Inbibo/adonisfx_docs/docs/maya/ribbon.md

     3. Press the ![Remove Targets button](images/adn_remove_target.png){style="width:4%"} button in the AdonisFX shelf or press *Remove Targets* in the AdonisFX menu from the Edit Muscle submenu.
     4. Alternatively, if only the mesh with the AdnRibbonMuscle deformer is selected, when pressing the ![Remove Targets button](images/adn_remove_target.png){style="width:4%"} button, all targets will get removed (transform and mesh targets).

+Targets can be any transformation nodes or meshes.
+On one hand, transformation nodes such as joints or locators are used to create attachments to their world transformation matrices.
+On the other hand, meshes are used to create attachments to geometry and slide on geometry constraints.
+Check [A Simple Setup](maya/simple_setup#AdnRibbonMuscle) for more information on how to paint the influence maps for the mentioned constraints.

 ### Slide On Segment Constraint

 Additionally to all previously mentioned constraints, ribbon muscles can have an additional, optional constraint that can define a segment over which the muscle will slide.